Goh Chok Tong: Personal life

 Goh is married to Tan Choo Leng and they have a son and a daughter, who are twins.
-Their son, Goh Jin Hian, was the former chief executive of New Silkroutes Group Limited, and in November 2024, was charged with false trading offences.
+Their son, Goh Jin Hian, was the former chief executive of New Silkroutes Group Limited, and in September 2023, was charged with false trading offences.
 Their daughter, Goh Jin Theng, lives in London with her husband.
 In his biography Standing Tall, Goh described himself as having no religion; he was brought up with traditional Chinese religions and "nominally practise ancestor worship".
 His wife is a Tibetan Buddhist while both his children are Methodist Christians.

 In December 2020, Goh stated in a Facebook post that he would be undergoing four weeks of radiotherapy following the removal of a lump in his larynx, in order to ensure that all cancer cells are eliminated.
 It was the latest in a series of health issues faced by Goh in recent years.
+In 2021, while discussing his health during retirement, Goh shared that he aims to live until "at least 93 years of age", drawing a parallel to his Malaysian counterpart Mahathir Mohamad who was that exact age when he took office in 2018.

-In 2021, now retired and talking about his health, Goh indicated that he plans to try to live until at least 93 years of age, much like his Malaysian counterpart Mahathir Mohamad.
+Standing at 1.9 m, Goh is known for his tall stature, which is often alluded to in his biographies.

 Legacy

-Having served as prime minister between the Lee Kwan Yew and Lee Hsien Loong eras, Goh has often been referred to in Singaporean political jokes as part of the trinity of "father, son, and the holy Goh".
+Having served as prime minister between the Lee Kuan Yew and Lee Hsien Loong eras, Goh has often been referred to in Singaporean political jokes as part of the trinity of "father, son, and the holy Goh".

 In October 2014, the Madame Tussauds Singapore museum unveiled a wax figure of Goh.
 At its opening, Goh posed for pictures with his statue.

 The Goh Chok Tong Enable Awards by Mediacorp Enable Fund is named after him.